Medical expert of the article

 Treatment of acute left ventricular failure

-Intensive therapy of such patients should be aimed at increasing cardiac output and improving oxygenation of tissues (vasodilators, infusion therapy to maintain sufficient ventricular filling pressure, short-term inotropic support).
+Intensive care of such patients should be aimed at increasing cardiac output and improving tissue oxygenation (vasodilators, infusion therapy to maintain sufficient ventricular filling pressure, short-term inotropic support).

-Most often at the stage of emergency care it is difficult to estimate the value of the filling pressure of the ventricles of the heart.
-Therefore, in patients with acute heart failure without congestive wheezing in the lungs, a trial intravenous injection of up to 200 ml of a 0.9% solution of sodium chloride in 10 minutes is recommended.
-If the infusion does not lead to a positive or negative effect, then it is repeated.
-Infusion is stopped when ACSIST is raised to 90-100 mm Hg.
-Art.
-Or the appearance of signs of venous stasis in the lungs.
+Most often, at the stage of emergency care, it is difficult to assess the magnitude of the filling pressure of the ventricles of the heart.
+Therefore, in patients with acute heart failure without congestive wheezing in the lungs, a trial intravenous administration of up to 200 ml of a 0.9% sodium chloride solution over 10 minutes is recommended.
+If the infusion does not lead to a positive or negative effect, it is repeated.
+The infusion is stopped when the ACSSIST increases to 90-100 mm Hg or signs of venous congestion in the lungs appear.

-It is extremely important for low cardiac output caused by hypovolemia, to find and eliminate its cause (bleeding, excessive dose of diuretics, vasodilators, etc.).
+It is extremely important in case of low cardiac output caused by hypovolemia to find and eliminate its cause (bleeding, excessive dose of diuretics, vasodilators, etc.).